Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

-Droxidopa: Serotonin 5-HT1D Receptor Agonists may enhance the hypertensive effect of Droxidopa.
+Droxidopa: Serotonin 5-HT1D Receptor Agonists (Triptans) may enhance the hypertensive effect of Droxidopa.
 Monitor therapy

-Ergot Derivatives: May enhance the vasoconstricting effect of Serotonin 5-HT1D Receptor Agonists.
-Serotonin 5-HT1D Receptor Agonists may enhance the vasoconstricting effect of Ergot Derivatives.
-Exceptions: Nicergoline.
+Ergot Derivatives: May enhance the vasoconstricting effect of Serotonin 5-HT1D Receptor Agonists (Triptans).
+Serotonin 5-HT1D Receptor Agonists (Triptans) may enhance the vasoconstricting effect of Ergot Derivatives.
 Avoid combination

 1% to 10%: